Amor Fati (TV series): Production

 Park Hyung-joon is appearing in the SBS morning drama after 7 years.
 He last appeared in 2014 morning drama You're Only Mine.
 Bae Seul-ki last appeared in a daily drama four years back in Still Loving You (2016) on KBS1.
 Yoon Mi-ra made an appearance in the SBS 2018 morning drama I Am the Mother Too.
 Choi Jung-yoon is coming back to television drama after six years.
-She last appeared in 2014-2015 drama Cheongdam-dong Scandal.
+She last appeared in the 2014–2015 drama, Cheongdam-dong Scandal.
 On 26 March, stills from script reading site were released by the production crew.